 Unicondylar Knee Replacement in Bangalore

-Unicondylar or partial knee replacement is an alternative to total knee replacement surgery for the patients suffering from osteoarthritis with the damage confined to only one compartment of the knee joint.
-It is a minimally invasive technique to replace only the damaged area with the implant.
-It is more beneficial to take out a specific area rather than replacing the whole knee cap.
+Unicondylar or partial knee replacement is an alternative to total knee replacement surgery for patients suffering from osteoarthritis with damage confined to only one compartment of the knee joint.
+For residents seeking high-quality Unicondylar knee replacement in Whitefield, this minimally invasive technique allows us to replace only the damaged area with an implant rather than replacing the whole knee cap.

 Are you living with the draining effects of osteoarthritis?
 Consult an orthopedic specialist today for guidance on regaining mobility and relieving pain.